Brad Jacobs, Bruce Mouat clinch quarterfinal spots at Grand Slam of Curling opener | TSN

 Homan and Schwaller will play for a quarterfinal berth on Friday, while Einarson and Wrana will also look to advance against opponents to be determined in Thursday's evening draw.

-The day's final draw will have two direct entries into the women's quarterfinals up for grabs as Italy's Stefania Constantini faces Tabitha Peterson of the United States and Winnipeg's Kaitlyn Lawes meets South Korea's Gim Eun-Ji.
+The day's final draw consisted of two direct entries into the women's quarterfinals.

+Italy's Stefania Constantini topped Tabitha Peterson of the United States 7-6, scoring the winning single in the eighth and final end to earn an entry.
+South Korea's Gim Eun-Ji defeated Winnipeg's Kaitlyn Lawes 7-4 to grab the other entry.

+In the other two games, Winnipeg's Chelsea Carey cruised past Delaney Strouse of the U.S. 10-1, while Scotland's Rebecca Morrison squeezed past Edmonton's Selena Sturmay 4-3.

 This report by The Canadian Press was first published Oct.
 3, 2024.